 Ultraviolet Visible Spectrometer (UVS)

-AIM-North would image CO2, CH4 and CO with an imaging Fourier Transform Spectrometer (IFTS) by observing spectra of reflected shortwave infrared (SWIR) and near infrared (NIR) solar radiation.
-The baseline Imaging Fourier Transform Spectrometer (IFTS) includes 4 NIR-SWIR spectral bands using separate but identical FPAs and the same fore-optics with a large input aperture.
+AIM-North would image CO2, CH4 and CO by observing spectra of reflected shortwave infrared (SWIR) and near infrared (NIR) solar radiation.
+Dispersive and Fourier Transform Spectrometers (FTSs) are being studied for this instrument in Phase 0.
+The baseline design from mission concept feasibility studies was an Imaging Fourier Transform Spectrometer (IFTS) with 4 NIR-SWIR spectral bands using separate but identical FPAs and the same fore-optics with a large input aperture.
 The interferometer would use two moving mirrors on a V-shaped pivot arm, rather than a traditional Michelson interferometer design (one fixed and one moving mirror).
 With the two mirrors moving in opposite directions, only half the displacement is needed to achieve a maximum optical path difference of 4 cm and spectral sampling of 0.25 cm-1 on a ~150 kg instrument.
 The IFTS pointing and scanning pattern is still being investigated, but under one scenario, it would image approximately 480×480 pixels on each FPA at 3×3 km2, then step to the next position and repeat, imaging the field of regard every ~60-90 minutes of daylight.
 The IFTS interferometer design has LEO spaceflight heritage in ACE, GOSAT, GOSAT-2 and other missions; however, imaging would be a new application facilitated by the possibility for longer stare times from a HEO or GEO vantage point.
 The Canadian Space Agency (CSA) continues to invest in raising the technology readiness level of IFTS by supporting research by Canadian industry and academic partners in consultation with Environment and Climate Change Canada (ECCC).

 Spectral Bands, Sampling and Species